Fall 2020 Pilot Modules

 Faculty/instructors will be provided with:

-- Access to all module materials and accompanying resources in the Canvas Free for Teachers platform
+- Access to all module materials and accompanying resources in the Canvas Free for Teacher platform

 - A facilitator's guide with additional guidance and supplementary resources for flexible implementation

-- Ability to adapt and customize the materials depending on program context, subject-area focus and virtual vs. in-person learning (all activities can be completed virtually as needed)
+- Ability to adapt and customize the materials depending on program context, subject-area focus and virtual vs. in-person learning (all activities can be completed virtually as needed, but will require some synchronous instruction and collaboration)

 For more information about individual modules and the evaluation and research for this project, please see the section menu on the right or contact us at firstname.lastname@example.org.